 Hunting down the WiFi password can be a real pain.
 Whether you’ve got friends wanting to get online or a new device set up—there always seems to be some reason the cryptic code is needed.

 These days most Wi-Fi routers come with useful cards that tell you the network name and password; but if you’re anything like me, remembering where you last put the card is as easy as remembering the 16-digit code itself!

 Fortunately, there’s a better way.
 Using savvy iOS improvements and innovative new Apps, it’s possible to share your Wi-Fi connection quickly and easily to any devices that need it—be they Apple products or otherwise.

-If everything works correctly you’ll simply be prompted to share your Wi-Fi password as soon as someone to connect to your network.
-This should work for iPhones, iPads, iPods, Apple Watches, and Macs.
+If everything works correctly, you’ll simply be prompted to share your Wi-Fi password as soon as someone to connect to your network.
+This process should work for iPhones, iPads, iPods, Apple Watches, and Macs.
 Anything Apple!